Mike Stone (karate): Biography

 Mike Stone was born in Makawao, Maui, Hawaii.
 Stone's first introduction to the martial arts was in Aikido while as a student Lahainaluna High School.
 After graduating Stone enlisted in the US Army in 1962.
 Stone began studying Shorin-ryu Karate earning his black belt in only six months under Herbert Peters while stationed at Fort Chaffee in Arkansas.
 Well known for his karate tournament success in the 1960s, Stone, known for his aggressiveness, was called "The Animal".
 He had 91 consecutive wins.

 In 1964, Stone won the sparring grand championship at the first International Karate Championships in Long Beach, California.
 Stone has written several books, including Mike Stone's Book of American Eclectic Karate.

 Karate career

 In 1963, Stone won the Southwest Karate Championship in the black belt division.
 The promoter was Allen Steen, who held victories over Stone and Chuck Norris.
 At Ed Parker's 1964 Internationals Karate Championship, Stone defeated Harry Keolanui in the finals to become Grand Champion.
 In Chicago that same year, Stone scored victories over Ray Cooper and Mills Crenshaw to win the First World Karate Tournament.
 At the U.S. National Karate Championships in 1965, Stone won the championship by beating Walter Worthy.
 Also that year, Stone again won Ed Parker's International Karate Championship by defeating Art Pelela and Tony Tulleners.
-Three years later, Stone won the World Professional Karate Championship on November 24, 1968 by beating Bob Taian by points decision.
+Three years later, Stone won the World Professional Karate Championship on November 24, 1968 by beating Bob Taiani by points decision.
 In 1969 at the U.S. National Karate Championship, Stone lost an upset decision to Victor Moore.